DrUsagi/DrUsagi.github.io/_pages/about.md

 2. **Impact of Generative AI (GenAI)** within the corporate finance setting

-I employ a diverse methodological toolkit, including:
+I employ a diverse methodological toolkit, including: Analytical modeling, Design science, and Experimental methods.
-- Analytical modeling
-- Design science
-- Experimental methods

 Background
 ======
-Prior to my acedmic journey, I spent seven years working in investment banking and private equity.
-I learned a lot about financial modeling and analysis, but here's the thing: I wasn't exactly crushing it in the investment world 😅.
-It wasn't because I couldn't handle the math—I'm actually pretty good with numbers 📊.
-The real problem?
-It was more about human psychology than financial formulas.
-That realization sparked my interest in behavioral research, which is now a big part of my work!
+Before diving into academia, I spent seven years working in investment banking and private equity.
+The longer I worked, the more I realized: what really fascinated me wasn't the finance and investing itself, but rather the assets behind those investment decisions and the transformative technologies driving them.
+I became captivated by how technology innovations were reshaping the world and revolutionizing the business landscape.
+That's what led me to shift my focus from finance to studying how IT and AI technologies impact organizations and society—which is now at the heart of my research!

 Beyond Academia
 ======
 When I'm not immersed in research, I enjoy:
 - **Photography**: I'm a professional photographer
 - **Motorcycling**: I'm a semi-professional motorcycle rider
+- **Music**: I love playing the violin and accordion, and I'm passionate about music from all around the world
 - **Animals**: I absolutely love cats and dogs!
 If your furry friends are open to making new friends, I'd be delighted to introduce them to my pets.

 Collaboration